XinwenLiang/Leetcode/Day6/Day6.md

 **Output:** true

 **Ideas:**
-* Use brute-force method: We can transform the strings to char arrays, sort them and then compare if they are equal.
+* Use brute-force method: We can transform the strings to char arrays, sort them and then compare if they are equal.<br>
 Time complexity: (O(nlogn))

 * Optimized method: Define a hash array of length 26 to store the frequency of each character.
 Then, traverse the string `s` to count the frequency of each letter and store it in the hash array.
 Next, traverse the string `t`, subtracting the frequency of each letter directly from the values in the hash array.
 If the final array contains all zeros, it indicates that the two strings are valid anagrams.